 In this course, students will explore all of the primary disciplines in business on an introductory level: economics, human resource management, finance options, managerial accounting principles and marketing strategies.
-Students will examine challenges present in the current business environment and consider them with an eye toward ethics, social responsibility and effective management strategies in a global economy.
-The course is kept current by students’ exposure to guest speakers and case analyses.
+Students will examine challenges present in the current business environment and consider them with an eye toward ethics, social responsibility and effect management strategies in a global economy.
+The course is kept current by students' exposure to guest speakers and case analyses.
 Some written and oral reports will be required from these activities.
 This course is ideal both for students who wish to pursue a career in business and those who wish to gain a better understanding of the business world in which they live.
-(3 hours weekly)

 1. Discriminate among various types of economic systems present in the world.

 2. Discuss the positive and negative aspects of the American free enterprise system, including the impact of government on the system and compare it to systems around the world.